fact-becareful/becareful/_projects/logo-project.md

 ---
-title: Better Slow than Sorry
+title: A Taxonomy for Positive Friction

 description: |
   Better Slow than Sorry: Introducing Positive Friction for Reliable Dialogue Systems